Frxst52/CEP146-project-ai/video_script.md

 This tiktok video will be used as a hook for AI Girlfriend and Boyfriend

-AI companions are virtual humans that can talk, think, and even have their own appearance.
+See how AI response?
+This is why people use AI companions.
+But what is AI companions actually?
+They are virtual humans that can talk, think, and even have their own appearance.
 With the help of large language models, text-to-speech technology, and AI-generated images, we can interact with a virtual partner anytime.

 ### [Shot 3: How it got popular] - Kai